-Grants to USA nonprofits, for-profits, IHEs, government agencies, and individuals for research to enhance the quality of preK-12 STEM education.
+Grants to USA nonprofits, for-profits, IHEs, government agencies, and individuals for research to enhance the quality of PreK-12 STEM education (science, technology, engineering, mathematics and computer science).
 Projects should build upon fundamental research in STEM education and existing research and development.
 All research proposals must have a theoretical and empirical justification.

 The DRK-12 program has three major research and development strands: (1) Assessment; (2) Learning; and (3) Teaching.
-The program recognizes the synergy among the three strands and that there is some overlap among them.
-However, PIs should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.
+The program recognizes the synergy among the three strands and that there is some overlap and interdependence among them.
+However, proposals should identify a clear focus of the proposed research efforts (i.e., assessment, learning, or teaching) consistent with the proposal’s main objectives and research questions.

 The program supports six types of projects: (1) Exploratory, (2) Design and Development, (3) Impact, (4) Implementation and Improvement, (5) Syntheses, and (6) Conferences.
 All six types of projects apply to each of the three DRK-12 program strands.

 Further information on the Program Strands:

 GrantWatch ID#: 177489

 20 to 31 ( 8-13 Level I awards, 5-8 Level II awards, 1-4 Level III awards, and 5 Conference/Synthesis awards)

 - Level II Projects: Up to $3,000,000

 - Level I projects have a duration of up to 3 years.